Arun-Chauhan-Developer/Project1/Weather App/README.md

-##In the project, we developed a weather checking website where we check weather of different cities and save the weather of cities for our future data.
+<h2>In the project, we developed a weather checking website where we check weather of different cities and save the weather of cities for our future data.